 Facebook ads + Chatfuel

 One last tip: You can harness the power of your Chatfuel bot to make the Facebook ad campaigns for your ecommerce company even more effective.
 We already mentioned sending data from the People tab to Facebook Ads Manager with Segment Sync to improve your targeting.
-Here are the other top Chatfuel tools you should take advantage of:
+You should also know about the Click-to-Messenger Ads Entry Point.
+It's the easiest way to link ads to your Chatfuel bot.

 With Jason's guidance and your Chatfuel bot, you'll be on track to run more successful ecommerce ad campaigns than ever! 📈 Not yet a Chatfuel user?
 Sign up for a free account today to access ALL our powerful tools and features.
 Then, upgrade to Pro when you're ready to enjoy unlimited users, priority support, and other exclusive perks.